LeXuanKhanh/flutter_youtube_downloader/README.md

 # flutter youtube downloader

-A Flutter Desktop App which download video from youtube and facebook, both public and private
+A Flutter Desktop GUI App of Youtube-dl which download video from Youtube, Facebook (both public and private) and other video from many website

 ## Getting Started